 I almost thought of skipping this process, when I came to realize that it was quite a recent development with regards to Schengen Tourist visa.
 Lately, it came to my attention that many Schengen countries are taking up this process (But it’s not consistent).
 I went to the VFS center with a passport copy along with entry and exit stamps, and a copy of the ID (Aadhar Card).
 When enquired about the same, the official told me that failure to submit documents after returning could lead to a problem while applying for Schengen visa the next time, and not just through Italy.

 However, I wasn’t able to verify the veracity of the statement.

-Visa agents vs Self
+Visa Agents vs. Self

 In any case, there are many tour operators for a packaged tour or just visa applications.
 However, I have never been fond of these packaged tours since it doesn’t make me taste the essence of the city.
-It’s more of the systematic ticking of locations and there’s hardly any interactions with the locals.
-I like to decide where I would like to go and when, and have the flexibility of choosing the locations on my own.
+It’s more of the systematic ticking of locations and there are hardly any interactions with the locals.
+I like to decide where I would like to go and when and have the flexibility of choosing the locations on my own.
 Which is why I almost always go on a self-planned trip.

 And moreover, I have heard more than half a dozen cases where applying through an agent was futile.
-One such instance involved my friend’s case while my friend was applying for Schengen Italy tourist visa from India.
+One such instance involved my friend’s case while my friend was applying for a Schengen Italy tourist visa from India.
 The agents overlooked minor problems in the applications (like no mention of dates in the employee leave letter) which only snowballed into a bigger problem as the days passed by.
 As a consequence, she received the visa after 20 days, just a week before her departure.

-If there are any questions regarding applications for Schengen Italy visa from India, feel free to drop a comment below and I’ll do my best to answer your questions.
-If you have applied for Schengen Italy tourist visa from India before, then let me know if there’s anything you’d like to add to the post.
+If there are any questions regarding applications for a Schengen Italy visa from India, feel free to drop a comment below and I’ll do my best to answer your questions.
+If you have applied for a Schengen Italy tourist visa from India before, then let me know if there’s anything you’d like to add to the post.